Cryptophobia/cryptophobia/README.md

 When I am not head down at work 💻, you can catch me camping 🏕️, hiking 🥾, or reading a book 📚.

 - 🔭 I’m currently working on Kubernetes related things.
-- 🌱 I’m currently learning Golang and getting a degree in cybersecurity.
+- 🌱 I’m enjoying learning Golang and getting a degree in cybersecurity.
 - 🔧 I'm maintaining a small PaaS project called [Hephy Workflow](https://web.teamhephy.com/).
 Check it out!
 - 💬 Ask me about good music 🎸, beer 🍺, coffee ☕, or tea 🍵!